americocunhajr/ARBO/README.md

 - *E. Dantas, M. Tosin, A. Cunha Jr, Calibration of a SEIR–SEI epidemic model to describe the Zika virus outbreak in Brazil,  Applied Mathematics and Computation, vol. 338, pp. 249-259, 2018* https://doi.org/10.1016/j.amc.2018.06.024

-The code also includes an uncertainty quantitication module, that uses a probabilistic model to deal with uncertainties in the model parameters.
-This framework and some results of stochastic simulations are reported in:
+The code also includes an uncertainty quantification module, that uses a probabilistic model to deal with the model parameters uncertainties.
+This framework and some results of the stochastic simulations are reported in:
 - *E. Dantas, M. Tosin, A. Cunha Jr, An uncertainty quantification framework for a Zika virus epidemic model, Journal of Computational Interdisciplinary Sciences, v.
 10, pp. 91, 2019* http://dx.doi.org/10.6062/jcis.2019.10.02.0163